Kristina01111000/Drws_site/README.md

 - Add book description, table of contents  and chapter sample (in email feb 8th)

-- check on the tips of the day he was editing
+- check on the tips of the day he was editing -> sent him an email
 - link him the new to do list, on the sheet